Understanding the Importance of Sleep in Older Adults

 Altered sleep cycles

-Aging also has an influence on the internal body clock, or circadian rhythm, which regulates the sleep-wake cycle.
-Older adults often experience a shift in their sleep schedule, causing them to feel sleepy earlier in the evening and wake up earlier in the morning.
-This phenomenon, known as advanced sleep phase, can result in changes to sleep patterns and duration.
-Additionally, seniors may spend less time in deep, restorative sleep stages, making their sleep feel less refreshing overall.
+The internal body clock, or circadian rhythm, changes with age.
+Older adults often feel sleepy earlier in the evening and wake earlier in the morning—a shift called advanced sleep phase.
+They also spend less time in deep, restorative sleep stages, so sleep feels less refreshing even if total hours seem adequate.

 Increased sleep fragmentation